radixdlt/official-examples/step-by-step/14-candy-store-modules/README.md

 > function) that will be called with the proof.
 For non-fungibles, the
 > equivalent method is `authorize_with_non_fungibles`.

-## Using the Examples
+## Using the Candy Store

-The gumball machine .
+The multi-blueprint package is set and used in the same way as our previous single blueprint packages.

 ### Setup